Queens

 FAQ's

-The $120,000 raised will go towards operational runway, equipment and machinery (oil press, commercial dehydrator, fermentation refrigeration) and initial COGS and raw materials for the new model.
+We are seeking $250,000; $100,000 of that through this crowdfunding.
+The funds raised will go towards operational runway, food safety R&D and implementation, equipment and machinery (oil press, commercial dehydrator, fermentation refrigeration), packaging, marketing, and initial COGS and raw materials.

 Why a convertible note and not a loan?